jquery/jquery/README.md

 grunt
 ```

-There are many other tasks avaliable for jQuery Core:
+There are many other tasks available for jQuery Core:
 ```
 grunt -help
 ```